Get Started

 DTG printing works mainly on cotton blends and is best suited for 100% cotton products.
 So, if you’re interested in selling mostly cotton-based apparel, this is ideal.

-If you’d like to include products made of different fabric types, like active wear, in your catalog, consider using the DTF printing technique as well.
+If you’d like to include products made of different fabric types, like active wear, in your catalog, consider using the DTFlex printing technique as well.
+DTFlex also complements DTG, giving you more flexibility to match the right print method to your design and fabric type.

 preview play-button